-Present TenseThe present tense is a verb tense used to describe a current activity or state of being.
-However, somewhat unusually, the present tense can also be used to describe past and future activities.
+What Is the Present Tense?The present tense is a verb tense that describes a current activity or state of being.
 For example:

 - I swim in the sea every Saturday.
 (This is a current activity.)

 - Aliens exist in outer space.
 (This is a current state of being)